maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 - Reverse engineer pieces of things you already like.

 - Hire a graphic designer.
-With your layout set via our wireframe work half of the designers work is done.
+With your layout organized via our wireframe work in the last chapter, half of the designers work is done.
 Now he or she needs to pull it all together with a stellar look and feel.
-When hiring a designer, make sure you let them know that the layout you have in place is not set in stone.
-This way your designer can add their experience to the project.
+When hiring a designer, make sure you let them know that the layout you have in place is not set in stone, this way your designer can add their experience to the project.

   Here are some resources for finding graphic designers:

   - XXX